Kinetic theory of gases: Kinetic theory of gases

 In 1871, Ludwig Boltzmann generalized Maxwell's achievement and formulated the Maxwell–Boltzmann distribution.
 The logarithmic connection between entropy and probability was also first stated by Boltzmann.

-At the beginning of the 20th century, however, atoms were considered by many physicists to be purely hypothetical constructs, rather than real objects.
+At the beginning of the 20th century, atoms were considered by many physicists to be purely hypothetical constructs, rather than real objects.
 An important turning point was Albert Einstein's (1905) and Marian Smoluchowski's (1906) papers on Brownian motion, which succeeded in making certain accurate quantitative predictions based on the kinetic theory.

+Following the development of the Boltzmann equation, a framework for its use in developing transport equations was developed independently by David Enskog and Sydney Chapman in 1917 and 1916.
+The framework provided a route to prediction of the transport properties of dilute gases, and became known as Chapman–Enskog theory.
+The framework was gradually expanded throughout the following century, eventually becoming a route to prediction of transport properties in real, dense gases.

 Assumptions

 The application of kinetic theory to ideal gases makes the following assumptions: